Large-scale nonconvex optimization: randomization, gap estimation, and numerical resolution: Introduction

 One sees that $\Phi(\lambda)$ can be evaluated by solving $N$ independent sub-problems, one for each $i$ in $\{1,\ldots,N\}$.
 Solving these sub-problems can be much easier than addressing frontally the original problem with $N$ coupled variables.
 This approach has been extensively employed in convex settings \cite{Seguret2020,Pacaud}.
 However, the nonconvexity of the problem raises two major difficulties: the potentially large duality gap and the reconstruction of a primal solution from the dual optimal solution.

 These two difficulties are addressed by Wang in \cite{Wang2017}.
 She proposed a convex relaxation of the problem, based on a geometrical approach, that allows to obtain an estimate of the duality gap of order $\mathcal{O}(q^2/N^2)$.
 Her main tool was the Shapley-Folkman lemma \cite{Starr1969}, which allows to show that the image of $G$ is close to a convex set.
-This idea was already present in the seminal work of Aubin and Ekeland in \cite{Aubin1976}, dealing with a different setting involving a coupling constraint.
-We refer to \cite{Wang2017} for a more exhaustive of mathematical works dedicated to the estimation of the duality gap, where a kind of convexification occurs.
+This idea was already present in the seminal work of Aubin and Ekeland in \cite{Aubin1976}, dealing with a different setting involving a coupling constraint. {We refer the reader to \cite{kerdreux2022stable} for the most recent improvements dealing with this class of problems.} We also refer to \cite{Wang2017} for a more exhaustive of mathematical works dedicated to the estimation of the duality gap, where a kind of convexification occurs.
 After having solved the dual problem by a cutting plane method and then found an approximate solution to the relaxed primal problem via a projection problem, Wang's method recovers an approximate solution to the original nonconvex problem, by computing a Shapley-Folkman decomposition of the aggregate with a standard linear programming approach.

 There exist another important class of methods for large-scale optimization problems which are the block coordinate descent algorithm and its variants \cite{Beck2013, Fercoq2016}.
 These methods may not be applicable without additional assumptions on the sets $\mathcal{X}_i$ and the maps $g_i$ (in the current framework, the sets $\mathcal{X}_i$ could be discrete).
 Even if we make additional regularity assumptions, they may be inefficient, in particular because the cost function $J$ is not convex in general.